 Of course, street art is pretty to look at, but Mural Arts Philadelphia creates street art that not only transforms the wall it appears on, but also changes lives.
-The organization works with communities to create 50–100 new public art projects each year and also does a great job restoring the older murals in its growing collection.
+The organization works with communities to create 50–100 new public art projects each year and also does a great job restoring the older Philadelphia murals in its growing collection.
 Today, it is the largest collection of collaborative artwork in the world – there are over 4100 pieces!
 We were excited to do the Philadelphia Mural Mile walking tour, see as much as street art as we could, and learn some of the stories behind the artwork.

 Note: This post contains affiliate links, please see disclosure below for more information.

 About Mural Arts Philadelphia

 The mission has grown to be much more than just an anti-graffiti project though.
 They have helped people with substance abuse issues, those that have been incarcerated, the homeless, and more.
 It really was inspiring to see the amazing murals they have created and hear Brendan explain the stories behind them.
-It was clear that Brendan was very knowledgeable and passionate about the mural and the artists.
+It was clear that Brendan was very knowledgeable and passionate about the murals and the artists.

 Mural Mile Philadelphia

 The murals are painted on the side of buildings, so I didn’t really think much about the bricks I saw around the edge of the art.
 Then Brendan pointed out that the bricks around one of the murals were actually just painted on.
 This technique of painting the bricks on is called Trompe-l’oeil, which means to deceive the eye.
 The artist makes the viewer believes that something painted on is actually a 3D physical object.
 I had to get really close to verify it because they looked so real.
 I noticed that several of the murals we saw had painted on bricks.

 My Favorite Philadelphia Wall Art